 The Nutrients article also suggests that vitamin B12 may support gum health.
-People who are deficient in this vitamin may have bleeding gums, and some studies have found a link between low B12 levels and severe gum disease.
+People who are deficient in this vitamin may have sensitive gums, and some studies have found a link between low B12 levels and severe gum problems.
 The American Academy of Nutrition and Dietetics explains that animal products, such as milk, eggs, and meat, are good sources of B12.
 In addition, some breads, pastas, and cereals are fortified with B12.

 - Omega-3 Fatty Acids

 A diet rich in omega-3 fatty acids may play a role in keeping your gums healthy, too.
 As a study published in BMC Oral Health (an open access, peer-reviewed journal) reports, there is evidence that omega-3 fatty acids help to regulate sensitivity in the gum tissues.
 Flaxseed oil and fish are two good sources of omega-3 fatty acids.